muonium/core/README.md

 # Contributing

+### Core

 We are very open to bug reports via Issues as well as Pull Requests.

 Check our rules [here](https://github.com/quantacloud/core/blob/master/CONTRIBUTING.md) !

+### AEjS

+Like you know, we use AEjS, which is a JavaScript implementation of AES.

+If you are a scientist, you can help us [here](https://github.com/quantacloud/aejs) !

 # Release
 Our method is the rolling release.